-Olive may prevent heart disease.
+Olive Leaf may help to resist heart disease.
 Powerful antioxidant properties in Olive Leaf protect the heart and circulatory system from free radical damage.
-Its oleuropein content inhibits the oxidation of low-density lipoproteins (LDL) or "bad cholesterol" that are connected to various heart problems.
+Its oleuropein content helps to inhibit the oxidation of low-density lipoproteins (LDL) or "bad cholesterol" that are connected to various heart problems.
 As a further aid to good heart health, the herb is believed to relieve hypertension.
-Research has demonstrated that Olive Leaf may significantly decrease blood pressure and increase blood flow through the coronary arteries (by dilating them), thereby also helping to ward off heart attacks.
+Research has demonstrated that Olive Leaf may significantly lower blood pressure and increase blood flow through the coronary arteries (by dilating them), thereby also helping to ward off heart attacks.

-Olive Leaf is a mild tranquilizer and sedative and is believed to fight nervous tension.
+Olive Leaf is considered a mild tranquilizer and sedative and believed to help manage nervous tension.

-Most of the flavonoids in Olive Leaf are believed to possess strong anti-inflammatory properties that will relieve inflammatory arthritis, etc.
+Most of the flavonoids in Olive Leaf are thought to possess strong anti-inflammatory properties that are able to relieve inflammatory arthritis, etc.

 Olive Leaf is said to be an astringent, as well as an antibacterial that combats diarrheal diseases.
 Moreover, the herb works against bladder infections, bacterial skin infections, tonsillitis and pharyngitis, and is used to clear lung conditions and combat other respiratory diseases, such as pneumonia and bronchitis.

-Pregnant women should not use Olive Leaf Herbal Supplement, and those with allergies to Olives should check with a health care provider before taking this herb.
+Pregnant women should not use Olive Leaf, and those with allergies to Olives must check with a health care provider before taking this supplement.